mermaidpurse/wrapsher/docs/decisions.md

   likely to be pretty slow at text manipulation, unless we elegantly capture `sed`, `awk` and similar capabilities for parsing.[^3]
 - It's definitely not important that it be a good shell or a shell at all, or be used to implement a shell.
-A REPL would be nice as tooling (this
+A REPL would be nice as tooling.
+This is somewhat complicated by the prohibition against bare expressions at the top-level.

 [^3]: As a principle of design, Wrapsher would actually discourage the arbitrary composition and use of external commands.
 You should be able to count on and